 It didn't take long for Dave Van Horne to figure out that baseball was where he belonged.

-Van Horne is the winner of the 2011 Ford C. Frick Award, given annually by the National Baseball Hall of Fame and Museum for excellence in broadcasting.
-He has spent 42 seasons in baseball calling play-by-play action for the Montreal Expos and Florida Marlins.
+Van Horne was named the winner of the 2011 Ford C. Frick Award, given annually by the National Baseball Hall of Fame and Museum for excellence in broadcasting.
+He spent parts of seven decades in baseball calling play-by-play action for the Montreal Expos and Florida Marlins.

 After broadcasting football and basketball in his early professional years, an opportunity in baseball opened up with the Richmond Braves of the International League.
 And Van Horne jumped on it.

-"About 60 days into that first season I knew that baseball broadcasting was what I wanted to do if possible to make a living and carve out a career," said Van Horne, who becomes the 35th winner of the Frick Award.
-"And I was fortunate enough that it came about and I got the opportunity.
-And this coming season will be my 43rd in the game, but it all started in Richmond."
+"About 60 days into that first season I knew that baseball broadcasting was what I wanted to do if possible to make a living and carve out a career," Van Horne said.
+"And I was fortunate enough that it came about and I got the opportunity."

 A native of Easton, Pa., Van Horne broadcast in Richmond from 1966-68 where he was twice named Virginal Sportscaster of the Year by the National Sportswriters and Sportscasters Association.
 With partner Frank Soden, Braves home games were broadcast live, but away games were done by wire recreation.